Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/01-core-setup.md

 ## Core Layer Design

-The core layer was built using two multilayer switches to provide:
+The core layer is built using two multilayer switches to provide high availability and efficient traffic forwarding.

+Key design features:
-- Centralised inter-VLAN routing
+- Centralised inter-VLAN routing using SVIs
-- Redundant default gateways using HSRP
+- HSRP for redundant default gateways
-- Layer 2 redundancy through STP
+- STP tuning for optimal Layer 2 forwarding
-- Increased bandwidth and resiliency between the core switches using EtherChannel
+- EtherChannel (LACP) for increased bandwidth and redundancy

-The design uses:
+### VLAN Design
+- VLAN 10 → Admin
+- VLAN 20 → Servers
+To optimise resource utilisation, traffic is load-balanced across both core switches:

-- **VLAN 10** for Admin
+- HQ-CSW1 → Active for VLAN 10
-- **VLAN 20** for Servers
+- HQ-CSW2 → Active for VLAN 20

-HQ-CSW1 was configured as the preferred device for VLAN 10, while HQ-CSW2 was configured as the preferred device for VLAN 20.
-This allows traffic load-sharing across the two core switches instead of leaving one mostly idle.
+This prevents one switch from remaining idle and improves overall efficiency.

 ---